Searchbreed

 See Spot & Tango

-What a Rottweiler actually costs year one
+What to budget for a Rottweiler in year one.

 Food (year one)